A lawyer can review and research your trademark to determine if it can be protected. If needed, they can also advise on changes.

 Frequently asked questions

-Whether you’re registering a product name, business name, slogan, tagline or logo, the trademark registration process is the same.
+Whether you want to register a product name, business name, slogan, tagline or logo, the trademark registration process is the same.
 First, you should make sure a trademark application is right for you, then you’ll confirm that your mark is eligible for registration, complete your trademark application and submit it to the USPTO (United States Patent and Trademark Office).

 In many cases, you are not required to hire a lawyer who specializes in trademark law for your registration, but the USPTO strongly encourages it.
 With Rocket Lawyer, you’re hiring a licensed trademark attorney who’ll guide you every step of the way—in accordance with the USPTO recommendation—but at a fraction of the price of what many attorneys charge.